AUK & Dartmouth

 Dartmouth College in Hanover, New Hampshire, is the international partner institution to the American University of Kuwait (AUK), as defined by the Private Universities Council of the State of Kuwait (Resolution no. PUC (5/21-2/2005).
 Dartmouth and AUK have worked closely together since 2003, when the two institutions signed a Memorandum of Understanding that facilitated a series of advisory, consultative, and cooperative projects.
-The initial agreement was recently renewed for a third time in April 2013 to extend through 2018.
+The initial agreement was recently renewed for the fourth time in 2018 to extend through 2023.
 The two institutions share a commitment to excellence in higher learning, and the agreement between them reflects AUK's growing stature as a premier academic institution in the Gulf region and beyond.
 With its deep and historic commitment to the liberal arts, Dartmouth recognizes the importance of AUK's mission and works to support the university as it develops a superlative education, based on the principles of critical inquiry, mastery of subject material, depth of curriculum, and a vibrant experience in the classroom and on campus.

-Dartmouth and AUK collaborate on numerous programs, and Dartmouth, which includes the Thayer School of Engineering and the Tuck School of Business, provides a wide range of administrative and academic consulting services to AUK.
+Dartmouth and AUK collaborate on numerous programs, and Dartmouth—which includes the Thayer School of Engineering and the Tuck School of Business—provides a wide range of administrative and academic consulting services to AUK.
 The two institutions have developed a flourishing relationship that involves faculty, students, and staff in both locations.
 Dartmouth experts in engineering, information technology, library sciences, communications, governance, and other areas routinely visit Kuwait, while students, faculty, and staff from Kuwait travel to the United States to work with their counterparts at Dartmouth.
 AUK's commitment to providing a premier learning environment based on the American model resonates with Dartmouth's history and its understanding of the importance of higher learning in a global context.
 Since the relationship began, the two institutions have steadily deepened and expanded their partnership, creating a dynamic, evolving, and unique cross-cultural collaboration.

 Dartmouth College is a member of the group of universities in the United States known as the "Ivy League."
 It was founded in 1769 and offers a broad-based undergraduate education, as well as advanced degrees in the arts and sciences, medicine, engineering, and business administration.
 Dartmouth has been accredited by the New England Association of Schools and Colleges (NEASC) since 1929.